-This is my 6th visit in Baguio City.
+This is my 6th visit to Baguio City.
 I was tasked by my brother-in-law who is now based in California for some important errand in his hometown.
 I was so excited for I will be trekking Mt.
-Ulap with Mang Daniel, my contact trail guide after my task is done.
-Unfortunately, during the night of my trip he informed me that Mt.
+Ulap with Mang Daniel, my contact trail guide after this is done.
+Unfortunately, during the night of my trip, he informed me that Mt.
 Ulap is closed due to approaching typhoon.
-It was just fine because when I arrived in the bus terminal by 5:00 am, there was a downpour and it was so cold, not perfect for my first solo female hike.
+It was just fine because when I arrived at the bus terminal by 5:00 am, there was a downpour and it was so cold, not perfect for my first solo female hike.

 When we say it is Christmas time, we mean “family time”.
 Families tend to celebrate the most awaited season of the year in various ways.
 For this year, we opted to go to Baguio City to relax from the lowland heat and see how colorful and well-lighted the Summer Capital during this festive season.